Whole Life Carbon Assessment, RICS & Greater London Authority

 Input annual maintenance (B2)

 Input the consumption of grid electricity, water, fuels and replacements as required for annual maintenance.
+Unfortunately no accurate methodology to estimate B2 emissions exists as of today.

 Input discounting scenarios